 This book tells about the inventors of this popular and timeless toy.
 It explains the struggles the Christiansen family went through and the evolution of this toy.

-While the book focuses on the invention and how it came about, it includes many interesting and relevant fact boxes on topics like the Great Depression, plastics, and more.
+While the book focuses on the invention and how it came about, it includes many interesting and relevant fact boxes and other text features on topics like the Great Depression, plastics, and more.
 If you read all of the additional information included, it might take more than one sitting.

 This book tells about how long different plants, animals, and other things live.
 It starts with the lifetime of a mayfly (1 day) and ends with an estimated age for the universe.

 Each page tells not only the lifetime, but also gives interesting facts.
 Each page also provides a lesson that we can learn from the animal or plant.
-The bottom of each page provides questions that teachers can ask to get students thinking or to use as a writing prompt.
+The bottom of each page provides questions that teachers can ask to get 3rd, 4th, and 5th grade students thinking or to use as a writing prompt.